 It may be true that a Canadian Born Chinese (CBC) can never fully belong as a Canadian or a Chinese person; but this is only a partial view.
 The inversion of this claim is that a CBC is also not fully excluded from either group.
 Therein lies the key to understanding a CBC.

 I don’t exist outside of two discrete categories as implied by the pejorative Cantonese term, jook sing mui, which translates roughly to “bamboo girl.”
-This term positions foreign-born Chinese in between two disconnected bamboo segments, unable to connect to either “worlds.”
+This term positions foreign-born Chinese in between two disconnected bamboo segments, unable to connect to either “world.”
 Yet it is also not accurate to say that I exist within the two categories as suggested by terms like banana.
 Such terms presume that my identity can be split into tidy ratios, as if my yellow Chinese skin could conceal a white Canadian within.
 Nor do I perfectly synthesize east and west in some kind of celebratory, multicultural mosaic.
 For these ideas are founded upon the assumption that race and nationality are more stable than they actually are.
 They are inadequate models that fail to capture how CBCs can deftly navigate a world of shifting categories.

 How many second generation Canadians have been sold a narrative of exclusion and internal conflict?
 How many were taught to measure out their identities in fractions – a few Chinese points for speaking Cantonese or taking Kumon lessons, a few Canadian points for watching MuchMusic or eating Kraft Dinner – only to find out those fractions never added up to a whole?
 How many CBCs have acted as their own internalized immigration officers, racking up Chinese and Canadian points to gain status in the mythological states of national and racial identity?